converged-computing/flux-burst-compute-engine/example/README.md

 # Flux Burst Example

-**WARNING this mock example is not supported yet**

-It needs to be refactored to use a simpler setup, and it's not a priority since we mostly use this module for connected bursting.

-This is an example that will perform a burst, however without a local cluster we will just be running the burst as an isolated cluster.
+This is an example that will perform an isolated burst, meaning we create an entirely separate cluster.
 In the context of a real burst we would provide a broker config (system.toml) that points back to the host it bursted from.
+You can see a connected burst example [alongside the flux operator](https://github.com/flux-framework/flux-operator/tree/main/examples/experimental/bursting/broker-compute-engine).
 I made this example primarily to test interacting with terraform from Python.

 ## Usage